 (2) This policy should be read in conjunction with any separate policies in areas such as the Library or Information Technology where various rules and procedures are stipulated governing access to and use of facilities.
 Various penalties or restrictions may apply in those policies (eg. withdrawal of borrowing or network access privileges) separate from this policy.
 Matters may be referred to be dealt with under this policy where deemed necessary or appropriate.

-(3) All allegations arising out of incidents occurring in or under the auspices of a residential college should firstly be determined by Campus Living Villages (CLV) under the UWS Village Rules.
-CLV will report all allegations as per the standard incident reporting protocols where a determination will be made by the Pro Vice-Chancellor, Students to refer any allegations of student misconduct to the Deputy Vice-Chancellor and University Provost (DVC & University Provost) for handling under the policy where they are deemed to be serious or have a wider implication for the safety and wellbeing of the University community.
+(3) All allegations arising out of incidents occurring in or under the auspices of UWS Village (on campus Student accommodation) should firstly be determined by Campus Living Villages (CLV) under the UWS Village Rules.
+CLV will report all allegations as per the standard incident reporting protocols where a determination will be made by the Pro Vice-Chancellor, Students to refer any allegations of student misconduct to the Vice-President, People and Advancement for handling under the policy where they are deemed to be serious or have a wider implication for the safety and wellbeing of the University community.

-(4) All allegations arising out of incidents occurring in or under the auspices of any student association formally registered with the University, should firstly be determined by it according to the constitution and associated policies and procedures of that association.
-The most senior officer of any such student association may refer allegations of student misconduct to the Deputy Vice-Chancellor and University Provost for consideration to be dealt with under this policy where they are deemed to be serious and have a wider implication for the safety and wellbeing of the University community.
+(4) All allegations arising out of incidents occurring in or under the auspices of any student association formally registered with the University should firstly be determined by it according to the constitution and associated policies and procedures of that association.
+The most senior officer of any such student association may refer allegations of student misconduct to the Vice-President, People and Advancement for consideration to be dealt with under this policy where they are deemed to be serious and have a wider implication for the safety and wellbeing of the University community.

-(5) The University reserves the right where incidents occur in or under the auspices of the University, the residential colleges or the student associations to refer matters to the Deputy Vice-Chancellor and University Provost for consideration under this policy where they are deemed to have a wider implication for the safety and wellbeing of the University Community.
+(5) The University reserves the right where incidents occur in or under the auspices of the University, the UWS Villages (on campus student accommodation) or the student associations to refer matters to the Vice-President, People and Advancement for consideration under this policy where they are deemed to have a wider implication for the safety and wellbeing of the University Community.